anniependa/My-baby-boo/README.md

-# My-baby-boo
+# My-first-text
 My first repository to write

-I will write on bioinformaticswe have done from 23 January-27 January
+I will write on bioinformatics we have done from 23 January-27 January

 # Day One
 Installation of tools